List of St. Louis Cardinals managers

 Branch Rickey, known mainly as a general manager, surpassed Comiskey's record for games managed in 1924, totaling 947 in seven seasons.
 His replacement, Rogers Hornsby – also the second baseman who won two Triple Crowns and six consecutive batting titles – finally guided the Cardinals to their first modern World Series championship against the formidable New York Yankees, their first interleague championship in exactly 40 years.
 Sam Breadon, the Cardinals' owner, also frequently changed managers (although Frankie Frisch and Gabby Street both managed at least five seasons and won one World Series title apiece in the 1930s out of nine total managers in 30 seasons) until settling on Hall of Famer Billy Southworth from 1940 to 1945.

 Southworth set new team records for games managed (981), wins (620) and World Series championships (two).
 His Cardinals teams won 105 or more games each year from 1942 to 1944, winning the NL pennants in each of those three seasons.
 His .642 winning percentage is second-highest in team history, and the highest since the Cardinals joined the National League.
-Southworth was also awarded the Sporting News Manager of the Year Award in 1941 and 1942.
+Southworth was also awarded The Sporting News Manager of the Year Award in 1941 and 1942.
 Starting in 1953 with the Gussie Busch/Anheuser-Busch era, thirteen managers captained the club in 43 seasons.
 After Southworth, Eddie Dyer, Eddie Stanky, Fred Hutchinson and Johnny Keane also each took home a Sporting News Manager of the Year award.
 Keane's 1964 team that year's World Series.
 Hall of Famer Red Schoendienst took over from 1965 to 1977 and won one World Series and two NL pennants.
 Schoendienst then broke Southworth's team records for games (1,999 total) and wins (1,041).
 He also held records of 14 seasons managed and 955 losses.

 In the 1980s, Hall of Famer Whitey Herzog's style of play known as Whiteyball pushed the Cardinals to three NL pennants and a World Series championship in 1982.
 He was named the Sporting News Sportsman of the Year and Manager of the Year in 1982.
 In 1990, Joe Torre took over and Tony La Russa succeeded him when the William DeWitt, Jr. ownership – still the current ownership – commenced in 1996.
 La Russa finished with the longest tenure in franchise history (16 seasons), and leads Cardinals managers in wins (1,408), losses (1,182), playoff appearances (nine) and is tied for most World Series championships (two).
 He also won three NL pennants.
 Matheny took over from La Russa.
-With DeWitt ‘s era, the Cardinals have seen their greatest period of managerial stability with just two managers.

 Besides La Russa, eight Cardinals managers have won a modern World Series: Hornsby, Frisch, Street, Dyer, Southworth, Keane, Schoendienst and Herzog; Southworth and La Russa are the only ones to win two each.
 Comiskey won one pre-World Series title and tied for another.
 Cardinals managers inducted into the Baseball Hall of Fame include Comiskey, Tommy McCarthy, Roger Connor, Kid Nichols, Bresnahan, Huggins, Rickey, Hornsby, Bill McKechnie, Southworth, Frisch, Schoendienst, Herzog, Torre and La Russa.